 Day 13: Fly to Lukla & Trek to Phakding (Trek Duration: 3 – 3½ hours)

-After breakfast, we get transferred to the domestic terminal of Kathmandu airport for an early morning flight to Lukla (2880m).
-This 45 minute flight provides a magnificent entry to the trek as it highlights the snowline of the Himalayan Range in the north and the rugged landing at the Lukla airport which is said to be one of the most spectacular flights in the world.
+After breakfast, we get transferred to the domestic terminal of Kathmandu Airport for an early morning flight to Lukla (2880m).
+This 45-minute flight provides a magnificent entry to the trek as it highlights the snowline of the Himalayan Range in the north and the rugged landing at the Lukla airport which is said to be one of the most spectacular flights in the world.

 Upon arrival, we meet the Sherpa team who’ll distribute the equipment to the Porters and Dzhopke (a cross between and cow and a Yak used to carry loads).
-During this break, you are welcome to explore this bustling town on top of a hill with rows of houses, hotels and shops lining both sides of narrow cobbled streets.
+During this break, you are welcome to explore this bustling town on top of a hill with rows of houses, hotels, and shops lining both sides of narrow cobbled streets.

-The trek starts by following the trail leading to the northwest direction, which immediately descends from the end of the village on a trail through the open hillside.
+The trek starts by following the trail leading in the northwest direction, which immediately descends from the end of the village on a trail through the open hillside.
 The trail is well defined and there are many shops and lodges catering to the trekkers.
 We cross a recently constructed suspension bridge (100 meters long) at the very beginning of the journey.
-From there we follow the regular trail passing small villages of Chaurikharka (2713m) and Ghat (2550m), with shops and restaurants on the way until we descend to the river at Phakding (2652 m).
+From there we follow the regular trail passing the small villages of Chaurikharka (2713m) and Ghat (2550m), with shops and restaurants on the way until we descend to the river at Phakding (2652 m).

 Day 14: Trek from Phakding to Namche Bazaar (Trek Duration: 5 hrs)

-Leave the main village and the follow the trail on the left bank of the Dudh Koshi River.
-It is a pleasant walk for the first half of the day as one passes through agricultural countryside, small wayside villages and a monastery.
+Leave the main village and follow the trail on the left bank of the Dudh Koshi River.
+It is a pleasant walk for the first half of the day as one passes through agricultural countryside, small wayside villages, and a monastery.
 We cross the Dudh Koshi at Benkar where there are tantalizing glimpses of the snow peaks Kusum Khangaru (6369m) and Thamserku (6623m).
 Just before lunch, there is a steep climb of about 20 minutes to arrive at Monjo for Lunch.

-After lunch, we trek up to the check post to check the permits and enter into the Sagarmatha National Park.
+After lunch, we trek up to the check post to check the permits and enter the Sagarmatha National Park.
 Descend for 10 minutes and then cross a suspension bridge to arrive at Jorsale (2800m).
 We then pass through several small villages surrounded by beautiful pine forests.
-This is a busy trail with our first good views are of the west ridge of Kusum Khangaru (6339m).
+This is a busy trail with our first good views of the west ridge of Kusum Khangaru (6339m).
 Follow the Dudh Koshi River, crossing a rickety suspension bridge, which is in a dilapidated condition, and then slowly climb up a very steep trail to Namche Bazaar.
 Near half waypoint, we enjoy our first views of Mt.
-Everest (8848m), Nuptse (7879m) and Lhotse (8383m) – the big three.
+Everest (8848m), Nuptse (7879m), and Lhotse (8383m) – the big three.
 The climb takes nearly 3 hours as the altitude makes breathing a little difficult.
 Although we arrive at a gate with a sign saying, “Welcome to Namche Bazaar” it is a tad misleading as it takes another 20 minutes to arrive at the main town.

-Upon arrival at Namche Bazaar (3447 m) we check into the lodge.
+Upon arrival at Namche Bazaar (3447 m), we check into the lodge.
 This prosperous town is the largest in Khumbu.
 Mt.
 Thamserku (6648 m) and Kwangde Ri (6624 m) loom above the east and west of the village.
 The sacred mountain Khumbila (5707 m) dominates the skyline along the west.